travelster/DBGallery/AI/image-to-text.md

 # Image-to-text (OCR)

-Any text in a photo will be read and stored as part of the data associated with that photo.
+Any text in a photo can be read and stored as part of the data associated with that photo.
 This can include:
 -	Company logo’s
 -	Business cards
 -	Street signs
 -	Handwritten text
 -	Photos of full page documents

 Up to 64k of text can be read and stored.

 The text read is editable within DBGallery.
 NOTE: While the read text is editable, sending a photo for text recognition subsequent times will override edits.

+This text is, of course, used when searching for images across DBGallery.

 ## How to read text from images
-As images are uploaded, text in images is automatically recognized.
-On the upload dialog be sure the image-to-text checkbox is selected.
+As images are uploaded, text in images is automatically recognized when the .
+On the upload window be sure the image-to-text checkbox is selected.

 Alternatively, in the main gallery, select one or more images and press the Image-to-text button.
 <p style="margin-left: 5%;"><img style="border: 1px solid grey;" width="100%" src="https://cdn.dbgallery.cloud/Download.aspx?id=411512&public=2/image-to-text-main-menu-button&1965106490" alt="AI Image-to-text main menu button"/></p>